nzge/nzge.github.io/projects/worm.md

 - **Close loop**: close-loop feedback control can be designed around certain measurable state variables, such as measure contraction/expansion of each segment (segment length/strain sensors) and position sensors (track head or body centroid movement).
 Local segment tracking combined with global body motion correction can be used to achieve a desired velocity.

-- **Stable heteroclinic channels (SHCs)**: SHCs are a mathematical framework that allows smooth transitions between stable manifolds crossing unstable bridges.
+- **Stable heteroclinic channels (SHCs)** [^5]: SHCs are a mathematical framework that allows smooth transitions between stable manifolds crossing unstable bridges.

-- **Neural Circuits**: Neural circuit control design is inspired by biological neural drive operated through central pattern generators (CPGs).
+- **Neural Circuits** [^12]: Neural circuit control design is inspired by biological neural drive operated through central pattern generators (CPGs).
 One study trained its neural CPG network on real Drosophila larvae by quantifying timing and duration of segmental boundary contractions.
 The network consists of repeated units of excitatory and inhibitory (EI) neuronal populations (for each worm segment) coupled with immediate neighboring segments.
 This model successfully generated forward and backward wave propagation.

 ### Biomechanical Model